-- 37.1 Adequate facilities are to be made available for meal breaks and also tea/coffee breaks - 37.2 The employee is required to comply with the employer's health and safety rules and procedures and in particular, to take all practicable steps to ensure their own fitness for work and safety and the safety of others in the place of work.
+- 38.1 Adequate facilities are to be made available for meal breaks and also tea/coffee breaks. - 38.2 The employee is required to comply with the employer's health and safety rules and procedures and in particular, to take all practicable steps to ensure their own fitness for work and safety and the safety of others in the place of work.
 The employee is required to ensure they maintain their ability to perform their duties safely and effectively.
-The employee must advise the employer of any medical condition (including stress-related symptoms) which may impact on their ability to perform their duties safely or effectively. - 37.3 A Health and Safety Committee with a majority of employee representatives shall be established that will be responsible for monitoring health and safety issues. - 37.4 Employee representatives on the Health and Safety Committee shall be elected annually by union members and non-union members. - 37.5 The Health and Safety Committee shall meet regularly, and at not less than two monthly intervals. - 37.6 Each employee representative on the Health and Safety Committee shall also be entitled to a minimum of two days paid leave each year to attend Health and Safety training courses. - 37.7 First-aid kits shall be available in each department of the employer.

-37.8 All employees shall receive training in fire and emergency procedures and other health and safety issues at the commencement of employment.
+The employee must advise the employer of any medical condition (including stress-related symptoms) which may impact on their ability to perform their duties safely or effectively. - 38.3 A Health and Safety Committee with a majority of employee representatives shall be established that will be responsible for monitoring health and safety issues. - 38.4 Employee representatives on the Health and Safety Committee shall be elected annually by union members and non-union members. - 38.5 The Health and Safety Committee shall meet regularly, and at not less than two monthly intervals. - 38.6 Each employee representative on the Health and Safety Committee shall also be entitled to a minimum of two days paid leave each year to attend Health and Safety training courses. - 38.7 First-aid kits shall be available in each department of the employer. - 38.8 All employees shall receive training in fire and emergency procedures and other health and safety issues at the commencement of employment.

-38 TRAINING
+39 TRAINING

-38.1 Where an employee attends a staff meeting or training program, attendance will be paid at ordinary time.
+39.1 Where an employee attends a staff meeting or training program, attendance will be paid at ordinary time.
 Where this is on an employee's rostered day off, the employee will be paid for the time in attendance, or paid for a minimum of three hours, whichever is greater.

-39 ROLE OF THE UNION
+40 ROLE OF THE UNION

-- 39.1 The parties agree that all employees have a right to choose to join the union and work together with other employees to ensure their collective interests are maintained.
-The parties agree to work co-operatively on matters of mutual benefit and act in good faith when dealing with matters under dispute. - 39.2 The employer will provide reasonable access to facilities to enable recognised delegates to communicate with the union office and members.
-The employer will recognize up to 1 union delegate for every 10 union members, who have been formally appointed to the role of Delegate.
-The employer shall also allow reasonable time for delegates to carry out their duties on behalf of their fellow union members. - 39.3 The employer shall provide the union with the use of a notice board for the posting of union notices.
-At the request of a union member, a union representative may accompany an employee during the formal disciplinary process. - 39.4 Union staff should be entitled to access the employer's workplace in accordance with the Employment Relations Act 2000 and any agreed protocols. - 39.5 With at least 14 days' notice, Union delegates attending organised and approved Union training / conference for each full day shall receive pro rata collections target if applicable.
+- 40.1 The parties agree that all employees have a right to choose to join the union and work together with other employees to ensure their collective interests are maintained.
+The parties agree to work co-operatively on matters of mutual benefit and act in good faith when dealing with matters under dispute. - 40.2 The employer will provide reasonable access to facilities to enable recognised delegates to communicate with the union office and members.
+The employer will recognize up to 3 union delegates who have been formally appointed to the role of Delegate.
+This will be reviewed should the size of the company change.
+The employer shall also allow reasonable time for delegates to carry out their duties on behalf of their fellow union members. - 40.3 The employer shall provide the union with the use of a notice board for the posting of union notices.
+At the request of a union member, a union representative may accompany an employee during the formal disciplinary process. - 40.4 Union staff should be entitled to access the employer's workplace in accordance with the Employment Relations Act 2000 and any agreed protocols. - 40.5 With at least 14 days' notice, Union delegates attending organised and approved Union training / conference for each full day shall receive pro rata collections target if applicable.

-40 MEMBERSHIP
+41 MEMBERSHIP